KRushton218/demo-buddy/PRODUCT_VISION.md

 ## Executive Summary

-ClipForge is a **developer-focused desktop video editor** designed for recording and editing technical demos, tutorials, and product walkthroughs.
+Demo Buddy is a **developer-focused desktop video editor** designed for recording and editing technical demos, tutorials, and product walkthroughs.
 Positioned as the "VSCode of video editors," it prioritizes speed, keyboard shortcuts, and developer-specific features while remaining free and open source.

 **Core Value Proposition**: Fast, simple video editing for developers who need to create technical content without the complexity of professional NLE software or the limitations of consumer tools like Loom.